 Before 2020, the retail landscape was increasingly digital-driven, but many brick-and-mortar retailers managed not only to survive but thrive without offering an online shopping experience.
 However, the Covid-19 pandemic caused swift and significant disruption to the retail industry, leaving many retailers to adapt their businesses to the online marketplace and find new ways to reach their existing customers and attract new ones.

-Market research data gives retailers and marketers insight into consumer’s habits wants and needs so they can position themselves to meet them.
-For example, quality market research can provide retailers with data about the products consumers are looking for and the type of content that they find engaging.
+Market research data gives retailers and marketers insight into consumers’ habits, wants, and needs to position themselves to meet them.
+For example, quality market research can provide retailers with data about the products consumers want and the type of content they find engaging.
 It can also shine a light on emerging trends, allowing businesses to target new growth avenues or better personalize the shopping experience.